Hubertus Hoffmann, director of LOVE IS TOLERANCE – TOLERANCE IS LOVE, wrote in his book LOVE IS TOLERANCE, the fundamental script of his film:

 How can we stop terrorists and contain extremists?

-Where is the space for tolerance and respect and for love and peace in our global village?
+Where is the space for tolerance, respect, and for love and peace in our global village?

 What rules have the wise leaders and prophets of our ancient world religions given us for the journey, so that we might be able to live together peacefully in harmony and respect?